telerik/maui-docs/controls/rangeslider/overview.md

 ---
 title: Overview
 page_title: .NET MAUI RangeSlider Documentation - Overview
-description: Try now the Telerik UI for .NET MAUI RangeSlider control.
+description: Try now the Telerik UI for .NET MAUI RangeSlider control to allow users to select a start-end range in a given min-max range.
+RangeSlider supports fully customizable ticks, labels amd tooltips.
 position: 0
 slug: rangeslider-overview
 ---

 # .NET MAUI RangeSlider Overview

  The Telerik UI for .NET MAUI RangeSlider represents a slider control that displays a start-end range in a given min-max range.
 The end user can change the values of the range by dragging the start thumb, end thumb, and range track.
-RangeSlider supports ticks, labels and tooltips to help users quickly identify the selected range and easily modify it if needed.
+RangeSlider supports ticks, labels and tooltips to help users quickly identify the range start and end as well as easily modify them if needed.

 ![.NET MAUI RangeSlider Overview](images/rangeslider-overview.png)